 - OR (3 credit hours) ANSC 487 Sensory Evaluation of Foods

-Applicants must be currently enrolled in an undergraduate degree program at Texas A&M University, and if required, have permission from their departmental advisor to apply for the program.
+Applicants must be currently enrolled in a degree program at Texas A&M University, and if required, have permission from their departmental advisor to apply for the program.
 Any major at Texas A&M University can apply.
 An overall Texas A&M University GPA of 2.0 or higher is required for acceptance into the program. *If there is an excess in applications, preference will be given to HORT majors, then minors, and PEMC students.

 Satisfactory completion of courses: